seviu/swiftdaddy/Content/articles/What is new from WWDC 2020.md

 ## And more...

-Nearby interactions
+Nearby interactions:

-- U1 Chip specific - iPhone 11
+- Using the U1 Chip available from iPhone 11
-- Measure distances and discovering peers with MultipeerConnectivity
+- It lets us measure distances and discovering peers with MultipeerConnectivity

+&nbsp;

-Local Push Connectivity (very limited use case for cruise ships and places where there is no internet)
+Local Push Connectivity.
+It has a very limited use case only intended for places like cruise ships where there is no access to APNs.

 Binary frameworks distribution with Swift package manager